47primes/anonymizable/README.md

 ## Supported Ruby/Rails Versions

 Anonymizable has been tested Rails 3.2.x.
-Compatibility with other versions is unclear, but pull requests to support these would be received enthusiastically.
+Development is underway to support newer Rails versions.
+In addition, pull requests to support other versions will be received with enthusiasm.

 ## Installation